-Not content with the normal place Robert had taken for this group photo, the survivors egged him on
+Not content with the normal place Robert had taken for this group photo, the survivors egged him on to take center stage.
+He obliged.

 Those who weren't previously familiar with Robert were taken aback by the display of vulnerability.
 In the process, he gained at least one new fan.